 - Investigations to exclude underlying cause.

-- Postmenopausal women: topical oestrogen, however side effects are common.
+- Postmenopausal women: topical estrogen, however side effects are common.

 In pregnant women: close medical supervision and antibiotic treatment are recommended.